-Be grateful: How a mental exercise can shift even your physical feeling.
+Be grateful: How a mental exercise can shift physical feelings.

 No one can escape the curveballs that life throws at us.
 The old adage "when it rains, it pours" can also be true.
 We live fast, always going.
 And when nothing amazing has happened for awhile to cause us to pause and be grateful, we naturally start to slip into being less focused on the positives of each moment and opportunity.